MorsMortium/Luajit-game-engine/README.md

 ## Prerequisites
 LuaJIT, OpenGL, GSL, SDL
 ## Features
-Rendering via SDL or OpenGL
+-Rendering via SDL or OpenGL
-Multiple cameras
+-Multiple cameras
-Broad phase collision detection with sweep and prune Narrow phase collision detection with GJK and EPA
+-Broad phase collision detection with sweep and prune -Narrow phase collision detection with GJK and EPA -More to come...
-More to come...
 ## Contribution
 For ideas on what You can do to help the project, see the [TODO](TODO) file
 ## Sponsoring